VST-A: A Foundationally Sound Annotation Verifier: Related work

-Tools like VST and Iris have devoted a lot to increase proof automation for users to verify their programs conveniently.
-However, they all require their users to complete the whole program correctness proofs in an interactive theorem prover.
-This is not easy for an ordinary software engineer to learn.
+There is no deep reason why annotation verifiers should lack soundness proofs (e.g., Frama-C, Dafny, Verifast) and tactic-based verifiers should have machine-checked soundness proofs (e.g., VST, Iris).
+We guess that the reason is: such soundness proofs are naturally higher-order, more easily accommodated in the kinds of higher-order logics implemented in proof assistants such as Coq and Isabelle, so it is natural that designers of VST and Iris \emph{also} have their \emph{users} operate in the same proof assistants.

-The Software Foundation text book \cite{SF} teaches students Hoare logic by a toy language.
-It formalizes a Hoare logic and an annotation language in Coq.
-Some proof automation can be done using an annotated program.
-In comparison, VST-A works with a real world programming language.
-VST-A's users can write annotations in C files but not in Coq.
-Supporting "given" is another plus.
-It is very useful for verifying functional correctness.
+Soundness proofs are important for real-world programming languages, which have many subtle features in their semantics and compilers.
+Users want what they prove about a program to be consistent with the compiled machine code semantics, so the foundational soundness of VST-A is a real benefit.
+In this section, we compare VST-A with other foundational tools.

-Iris proof mode enables users to prove separation logic entailments in a Coq-like interface inside Coq itself.
-We may integrate it into VST-A so that users can choose to use it when assertion entailments are not easy to proof using existing tactics.
+VST and various Iris-based verifiers have invested significantly in increasing proof automation so that users can verify their programs conveniently.
+However, they all require their users to complete correctness proofs for the entire program in an interactive theorem prover, which is not easy for an ordinary software engineer to learn.